myceliumbroker/jarm/README.md

 </pre>

 ## How often is this updated?

-Daily.

-The list of matching C2 JARM fingerprints is updated slowly over time.
+This is currently not getting updated.
+Perhaps in time.

 ## Thanks